POM: Prescription only medicine

 Pharmacokinetic investigations in older people suggest that elimination may be delayed in cases of impaired liver function.
 Liver disease (except fatty liver) is a contraindication for the use of bezafibrate (see section 4.3).

-In older patients, there is a physiological reduction of the renal function with age.
+In elderly patients, there is a physiological reduction of the renal function with age.
 Bezafibrate dosage should be adjusted based on the serum creatinine and creatinine clearance values as indicated in the above table.
 (See section 4.2)

 The elimination of bezafibrate is reduced in patients with impaired renal function and dosage adjustments are necessary to prevent drug accumulation and toxic effects.